rorsaeed/ai-prompt-assistant-pro/README.md

 - Local models: Reduce model size or enable GPU acceleration
 - Google: Check API rate limits and billing
 - Try selecting fewer models for concurrent execution
+- Local Enhancer video modes with audio enabled are slower than visual-only prompting because they run local speech transcription and audio tagging before final prompt generation

 ### Images not loading
 - Verify file permissions in temp_images directory
 - Check supported formats: png, jpg, jpeg, webp
 - Try re-uploading the image

+### Local Enhancer video prompt has no audio details
+- Audio understanding only runs for **Local Enhancer Qwen video modes** (`V2V`, `VT2V`, `V2I`, `VT2I`)
+- Use model **3** or **4** in the Local Enhancer provider
+- Retry with a short clip that has clear, loud speech or obvious background audio
+- Check the Python API log for `Failed to decode audio`, `Failed to transcribe audio`, or `Failed to classify audio events`
+- On first use, wait for the one-time Whisper / CLAP downloads to finish

+## Development

 ### Run Tests